 A Scotch Whisky Immersion

 Whisky is big part of visiting Craigellachie and The Macallan is an unmissable experience.
-The Macallan offers whisky experts and lovers a guide to their proud heritage.
+The Macallan offers whisky experts a guide to their proud heritage.
 A tour there is not complete without visiting The Elchies Brasserie and The Macallan Bar.
 There is also the Craigellachie Distillery but unfortunately it does not allow visitors.